nerdfiles/reacting/src/interface.norms/WebListing/readme.md

-communication*). *transformability* begets *transformativeness* and the *transformational* with *transformedness*. the confluence of meta-re-presentational communication begets *holophrasic and hologeneric transversality* and *immanent performational collectivivity*.
+communication*). *transformability* begets *transformativeness* and the *transformational* with *transformedness*. the confluence of meta-re-presentational communication begets *holophrasic and hologeneric transversality* and *immanent performational collectivity*.

 #### diminutability